BedrockDev/Sunrin2018/README.md

 # Sunrin2018
-Sunrin archive of 2018, the second grade in Sunrin, by Nathan Cho
+Sunrin archive of 2018, the third grade in Sunrin, by Nathan Cho

 ## About the repository
-#### Archive of Sunrin Internet Highschool's software education.
+#### Archive of Sunrin Internet Highschool's education.

 All of contents are free to use (Some contents may have copyright on it).
 Will be updated quite frequently containing my school life.